Welcome to

 Controlling Threads

 By default, the Agent running on the local Windows machine uses 4 transfers and 8 checkers (collectively referred to as the threads).
 Thread is a universal computing term, referring to one process in a multithreaded system that occurs simultaneously with other processes.
-"Checkers" and "transfers" in this context are the custom names of different threads implemented in the underlying technology.
-"Checkers" determine how parallel a given operation will run (e.g., when deleting files, how many deletes to do in parallel).
-"Transfers" control uploading (streaming) of files to the destination.
+Checkers and transfers in this context are the custom names of different threads implemented in the underlying technology.
+Checkers determine how parallel a given operation will run (e.g., when deleting files, how many deletes to do in parallel).
+Transfers control uploading (streaming) of files to the destination.

 Configuring Threads

-Go to the Migration Details page.
-In the left column, click on the arrow next to Advanced Options to open the drop-down menu.
+2. In the left column, click on the arrow next to Advanced Options to open the drop-down menu.

-Select Threads from the left menu.
+3. Select Threads from the left menu.

 The recommended ratio for any configuration is 2x Checkers per Transfer.

-Your threshold for this job is displayed in the right column of the Migration Details page for each job, under Other Details.
+Threshold for this job is displayed in the right column of the Migration Details page for each job, under Other Details.

 Controlling Bandwidth Throughput